agrafix/homepage/_posts/2016-05-27-parser-combinators.md

        assertEqual ("", Left "skipWhile1 didn't ready anything!") (runParser double "")
 {% endhighlight %}

 Great, our basic building blocks seem to be working!
-As you can see the error messages our parsers produce are not quite useful (yet?), but this might be material a possible blog post in the near future.
+As you can see the error messages our parsers produce are not quite useful (yet?), but this might be material for a possible blog post in the near future.

 Now let's write a parser for this simple data file: